-If the variation relates to an amount that you can claim as a deduction at this item, you must notify your superannuation fund or RSA provider by the day you lodge your 2009 tax return or the last day of the 2009-10 income year, whichever is earlier.
+If the variation relates to an amount that you can claim as a deduction at this item, you must notify your superannuation fund or RSA provider on or before the day you lodge your 2010 tax return or 30 June 2011, whichever is earlier.
 Once you have provided notification, the amount you write at H for that contribution is limited to the reduced amount.